-Industrial Enterprise Solutions (IES) includes a world-leading portfolio of metrology systems that incorporate the latest in sensor technology for fast and accurate measurements.
+Industrial Enterprise Solutions (IES) includes a worldleading portfolio of metrology systems that incorporate the latest in sensor technology for fast and accurate measurements.
 These solutions include technologies such as coordinate measurement machines (CMM) and laser trackers and scanners - which optimise design, processes and throughput in manufacturing facilities.
 It also includes software for CAD (computer-aided design), CAM (computer-aided manufacturing) and CAE (computer-aided engineering).
-Solutions optimise within this segment design processes, improve productivity in process facilities and and leverage create management information critical to the planning, construction and operation of plants and process facilities.
+Solutions within this segment optimise design and processes, improve productivity in process facilities and create and leverage asset management information critical to the planning, construction and operation of plants and process facilities.